Freedom from Negative Emotions

-How do I deal with negative feelings?
+How do I deal with negative emotions?

-Now, with this distinction in our understanding, it is discernible that a 'negative feeling' is a raw bodily sensation with the label 'negative' attached to it.
-The instant that the mind assigns this sensation with a label like 'negative', and subsequently believes its labelling to be truly accurate, a subtle or not so subtle resistance to the sensation is set in motion.
+Now, with this distinction in our understanding, it is evident that a so-called 'negative emotion' is simply a raw bodily sensation onto which the mind has affixed the label 'negative.'
+The instant that the mind assigns this sensation with a label like 'anxiety', and subsequently believes its labelling to be truly accurate, a subtle or not so subtle resistance to the sensation is set in motion.
 By definition, the sensation is not positive or good, and is therefore, not the pole of the polarity that the mind is oriented to seek.
 This seeking to achieve positivity or goodness as opposed to the seeming negativity of the sensation is the resistance that, down the road, coalesces into the form of asking for help to 'deal with it', which is code for 'how do I get rid of it?'
-Why would we want to do something about it?
-What is the small print in this request?
-We want to eradicate the sensation in order to be all good, to be at peace, because we believe this sensation has taken away our capacity to be at peace.

 Is that so?
 Can a sensation really prevent us from being at peace?
 Let us see.

-It might seem so palpable and commonsensical that the sensation is negativity itself, however if we look closely, with the microscope of contemplative introspection, we can easily discern that the defining label 'negative' is a superfluous addition that arises after the raw experience of the sensation.
+It might seem so palpable and commonsensical that the sensation is negativity itself, however if we look closely, with the microscope of sincere introspection, we can easily discern that the defining label 'negative' is a superfluous addition that arises after the raw experience of the sensation.
 The sensation and the label 'negative' are two distinct events that occur in succession, which have, through an act of imagining, merged to give the appearance that they are one and the same phenomenon.

-Just as we can have all manor of thoughts without believing them, we can have a sensation that thought describes as 'negative' without believing such a thought.
+Just as we can have all manor of thoughts without believing them, we can have a sensation that thought describes as 'negative' or 'anxious' without believing such a thought.
 In that case, what will our experience be of the sensation?
 That this sensation is just what it is; pure sensation.

 How do we see this truth with clarity?

 By seeing that the 'negativity', and all possible adjectives, are not inherent in the sensation itself, but are rather evanescent superimpositions of thought.
 We can then pragmatically remove the labels and enquire into the essential nature of the sensation, to discern what we are actually experiencing.
-If we do this, we will discern every time, if we are thorough enough, that the sensation is just pure, undefined, unnamable sensation, that makes no threat to our presence.
+If we do this, we will discern every time, if we are thorough enough, that the sensation is just pure, undefined, unnamable sensation, that makes no threat to our Presence.

 How would the experience be if thought were not believed in?